Ximi1970/systray-x/README.md

 Luigi Baldoni \<aloisio@gmx.com\>		: Initial setup of the OpenSuSE Build Service rpm package.

+## Known issues

+Some Gnome status / application bars do not respect the "remove from taskbar X11 atom (_NET_WM_STATE_SKIP_TASKBAR)".
+So Thunderbird stays always visible when minimized.
+- Ubuntu Gnome (red status dot stays visible) Please be aware that the icon always will be visible because is a launchbar also...
+- CentOS Gnome (Thunderbird stays visible in the taskbar)

 ## Binaries (System)

 These packages will install the Thunderbird addon and companion app system wide.